OmarBedawi/my_first_e-store/README.md

 | friendly_name | CharField | max_length=254, null=True, blank=True |

 ##### Order
-This is a simple model used to store orders which contain EventBookings.
+This is a simple model used to create and store orders.
+This model is capable to generate an order number every time a user complete an order.
 It's relation to OrderLineItem and UserProfile allows users to see their upcoming and past orders on their profile page.
 It also has a stripe_pid field for validation, preventing orders from being created twice by mistake.
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |
 | order_number | CharField | UserAccount, null=True, blank=True, on_delete=models.SET_NULL, related_name='orders' |